hsemple/pythongis_tutorials/docs/source/displaying_files.rst

    :alt: One and Two Dimensional Arrays

 Python has specialized libraries for manipulating arrays.
 Two popular ones are the "numpy" library and the “array" module.
 Numpy appears to be more popular.
-To import Numpy, type:
+To import Numpy into your script, type:

 >>> import numpy as np

+The "np" is a nickname by convention.
 To learn more about arrays, please click on `this link <https://jakevdp.github.io/PythonDataScienceHandbook/02.02-the-basics-of-numpy-arrays.html>`_.

 |